Getting startedSet up integrationsCreate your first initiativeInvite your teamPlan today's workShare your first update

 Send to app

 Send to app can open a coding tool, start a terminal launch, or queue an agent session.
-When the work item is Open, Planned, Blocked, or Idea, the launch flow can also move it to In Progress in the same action.
+When the work item is Open, Planned, Blocked, or Idea, the launch flow can move it to In Progress in the same action.
 Completed work uses review-style handoff.

 Launch modes